centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 #### Services

-A service is considered available when its state is "OK" or "Warning".
+A service is considered available when its state is "OK" or "Warning"

-To calculate the availability rate the formula is: ("OK" + "Warning" durations) / ("OK" + "Warning" + "Critical" durations)
+The formula for calculating the availability rate is: ("OK" + "Warning" durations) / ("OK" + "Warning" + "Critical" durations)

-Additional rules :
+Additional rules:

 -   Time spent in the "Unknown" state is not considered in the calculation of the availability.